-- The Mexican government exercises significant influence over the Mexican economy and, therefore, governmental actions concerning the economy and state-owned enterprises could have a significant impact on Mexico's private sector and on our Mexican-related operations.
-In addition, changes of the United States-Mexico-Canada Agreement ("USMCA") from its predecessor NAFTA Agreement, could adversely affect the investment climate and economic activity in Mexico, Canada and/or in the United States and impact our results of operations and net results. - We have a growing credit exposure to Petróleos Mexicanos S.A. de C.V. ("Pemex"), a Mexican state-owned entity and our main customer in Mexico.
-Starting in 2019 and through 2020, we have been building a hefty balance of accounts receivable with Pemex, which decreased slightly in 2020, as a result of our continuous collection efforts during the year and reduced sales.
-In February 2021, the Mexican government announced its intention to grant Pemex a significant tax break aimed at reordering the company's finances.
-However, if we are not able to further reduce our exposure to Pemex and Pemex defaults on its payments, our revenues and profitability would be adversely affected. - Our Mexican operations could also be affected by criminal violence, primarily due to the activities of drug cartels and related organized crime that Mexico has experienced and may continue to experience.
+- The Mexican government exercises significant influence over the Mexican economy and, therefore, governmental actions concerning the economy and state-owned enterprises could have a significant impact on Mexico's private sector and on our Mexican-related operations. - We have a growing credit exposure to Petróleos Mexicanos S.A. de C.V. ("Pemex"), a Mexican stateowned entity and our main customer in Mexico.
+Starting in 2019 and through 2020, we built a hefty balance of accounts receivable with Pemex; our exposure to Pemex remained high during 2021 and early 2022.
+Pemex, nevertheless, continues to maintain a regular payment flow and enabling alternative payment methods, including factoring structures.
+If we are not able to reduce our exposure to Pemex and Pemex defaults on its payments, our revenues and profitability would be adversely affected. - Our Mexican operations could also be affected by criminal violence, primarily due to the activities of drug cartels and related organized crime that Mexico has experienced and may continue to experience.
 The city of Veracruz, where our facility is located, has experienced several incidents of violence.
-Although the Mexican government has implemented various security measures and has strengthened its military and police forces, drugrelated crime continues to exist in Mexico.
+Although the Mexican government has implemented various security measures and has strengthened its military and police forces, drug-related crime continues to exist in Mexico.
 Our business may be materially and adversely affected by these activities, their possible escalation and the violence associated with them. - In March 2021, the Mexican Congress approved a significant reform to the energy market in Mexico.
-Among other changes, the new Energy Industry Law ("LIE") grants priority to Mexico's state-owned electric power generation and distribution company ("CFE") over its competitors in the supply of electric power to the Mexican market and mandates a revision of power generation and transaction agreements between the Federal government and independent electric power suppliers.
-In addition, the LIE eliminates mandatory power supply auctions for energy supplies requiring the use of CFE's distribution network.
-The new LIE, which remains subject to implementing regulations by the competent authorities has already been challenged in court by affected players.
-There is uncertainty about the final outcome of court review and the energy reform could negatively affect the operations of Techgen, the power plant in which Tenaris holds a 22% equity interest and which supplies electricity for most of our Mexican operations.
-At this stage, we cannot fully assess the effects of the energy market reform on our operations and the Mexican economy in general and, consequently, on the results of operations and financial conditions of our businesses in Mexico. - In past years, our operations in Mexico experienced several days of union-led stoppages due to an internal dispute within the local union.
-In 2020 our Mexican operations did not experience any disruptions due to these stoppages, but we cannot assure that such events will not cause further disruptions in the near future.
+Among other changes, the new Energy Industry Law ("LIE") grants priority to Mexico's state-owned electric power generation and distribution company ("CFE") over private generation competitors in the supply of electric power to the Mexican market and mandates a revision of power generation and transaction agreements between the CFE and independent electric power suppliers.
+In addition, the LIE eliminates mandatory power supply auctions for energy supplies requiring the use of CFE's distribution network, relaxes the requirements for the granting of clean energy certificates in favor of CFE, and imposes serious restrictions on the renewable energy generation system through self-supply, widely used by private companies.
+The new LIE was challenged in court and its application has been suspended pursuant to the multiple constitutional review actions and injunctive measures filed by affected players.
+In September 2021, President Andrés Manuel López Obrador submitted to the Mexican Congress a constitutional reform proposal of the electricity sector, which seeks to reverse the legal framework derived from the 2013 constitutional energy reform that opened the sector to private investment.
+The congressional debate on the reform started in January 2022 and two-thirds of the votes are required for approval.
+It is not certain that the constitutional reform and related amendments to the energy market regulation will be approved.
+Approval of proposed changes could negatively affect the operations of Techgen, the power plant in which Tenaris holds a 22% equity interest and which supplies electricity for most of our Mexican operations.
+At this stage, we cannot fully assess the effects of the energy market reform on our operations and the Mexican economy in general and, consequently, on the results of operations and financial conditions of our businesses in Mexico.

+In past years, our operations in Mexico experienced several days of union-led stoppages due to an internal dispute within the local union.
+In 2020 and 2021 our Mexican operations did not experience any disruptions due to these stoppages, but we cannot assure that such events will not cause further disruptions in the near future.